How do you redesign your website without losing SEO?

 Rebuilding a site makes it look nice, provides fresh content, and most likely improves navigation.
 Will any of these lead to increased visitors?
 Most likely not.
 Making aesthetic changes does very little to increase a website’s visibility on the Internet.

 It is estimated that 56% of ALL websites are “lost in cyberspace”!
 This means they cannot be found in search engines.
-What is the point of spending money on rebuilding a website if no one can find it?
-It would be a complete waste of time, money, and effort.
+Your biggest priority – you must redesign your website without losing SEO.
+It would be a complete waste of time, money, and effort otherwise.
 All of which translate into a very poor ROI.

 It is akin to the early explorers setting out in their ships to explore the oceans of the world.
 They had no way of knowing what they would find or where they would land.
 Internet surfers are today’s version of those early explorers.
 They are people looking to find something but very few of them actually know how or where to find it.
 Rebuilding your website is like putting up a flashing billboard on a deserted island.
 No one is going to be able to read it… unless they accidentally come across it.
 Search engine optimization guides explorers to it.